 Today, we’ll give you a solid overview of how to rebuild trust in a relationship, as well as exploring what type of relationships might need fixing in the first place.

 As we’ve already mentioned, addiction is a family disease and has the capacity to create carnage if you leave it unchecked.
-We’ll help you to make sure that doesn’t happen.
+We’ll help you to make sure that doesn’t happen and teach you how to rebuild relationships after rehab.

 Addiction is a Family Disease